Middle East

 Bus fares

-• Exploring Kite Beach (and other beach areas): Free
+• Kite Beach and other beach areas — free

 Food and drink prices in Dubai